ssmagula/ssmagula.github.io/_posts/2017-01-04-welcome-to-new-site-jekyll.markdown

 When I first heard about static site generators, I was a bit confused.
 If this were possible, why aren't more bloggy sites using static site generators?
 Turns out the answer is: because we just needed a little time to figure out how simple it is.
 At least that's how I feel.

 #### CREDITS
 This site is hosted using [Github Pages][github-pages], which makes hosting HTTPS sites relatively painless and easy, not to mention very cost-effective (gratis).
 I used the Bootstrap Agency theme for its animated fixed nav bar and nice timeline CSS.
-All icons are by [FontAwesome][font-awesome] from time to time I use the following icons from the [Noun Project][noun-project]
+All icons are by [FontAwesome][font-awesome], and from time to time I use the following icons from the [Noun Project][noun-project]
  * Recursive triangles, Created by Bohdan Burmich
  * Donut chart, created by HLD
  * Lightbulb, created by ImageCatalog

 The full-bleed image at the top of the site is a photogram of pine needles.
-I chose this image because it reveals the inner structure of something simple, something we take for granted.
-It is attributed to anonymous, was created during the late 1800's, and is currently part of the [Rijskmuseum collection][rijksmuseum] in Amsterdam.
+I chose this image because it reveals the rhythm, inner structure of something simple, something we take for granted.
+It is "Dennenaalden, anonymous, 1840 - 1845" and is part of the [Rijskmuseum collection][rijksmuseum] in Amsterdam.

 #### REBUILDING AND PUBLISHING
 You can rebuild the site locally in many different ways, but using the --watch flag is simple.
 When you're ready, you publish the entire site with a new incantation: